CKtrace/LLM-VLM-Paper-Review/README.md

 [Supplementary Reading]
-   └─ [RAG]
+   ├─ [RAG]
-        ├─ Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (2020) └─ Retrieval-Augmented Generation for Large Language Models: A Survey (2023)
+   │     ├─ Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (2020)
+   │     └─ Retrieval-Augmented Generation for Large Language Models: A Survey (2023) │
+   │
+   ├─ [TAG]
+   │     └─ Text2SQL is Not Enough: Unifying AI and Databases with TAG (2024)
+   │
+   │
+   └─ [CAG]
+         └─ Don’t Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks (2025)

 ```